Balance Motor Works - not just a GarageBalance Motor Works - not just a Garage

 Cambelt as removed from Renault K9K engine

 We recently fixed some running issues on customers Renault Scenic, only to spot a bit of Cambelt flapping out of the cover, when the engine was running.
 We turned the engine off quickly and took a closer look.
-The belt was about half it’s original width.
+The belt was about half its original width.
 The engine had been changed under warranty as the Cambelt had snapped before, and yet here with the new engine was another shredded Cambelt, where failure was imminent.

 We found Renault dealers reluctant to help, or even acknowledge the issue.
 In the end we found out it was the misaligned fuel pump via the DVSA alert, that was causing the belt to rub against the crankshaft pulley.
 It also seemed that Renault informed the DVSA of an incorrect range of engine numbers.
 The car we had was allegedly not a problem car.